forj-oss/docs/user/kits/redstone.rst

 be updated to controll the naming behavior for jenkins and gerrit.
 We will not attempt to describe how to use external dns service.

-1. The following files will be modified to give well known domain name for each node:
+1. The following files will be modified to give a well known domain name for each node:
    Register the domains with your DNS provider and cloud account.

    **[forj-config]/modules/runtime_project/**